dive-tv/sdk-ea-front-javascript-library/README.md

 The following sections describe the different functions that SDK contains to integrate a client SW using Dive Front SDK.

-- Import SDK with npm ->
+- Import SDK with npm -> npm i -S @dive-tv/sdk-ea-front-javascript-library
+- Import in js document -> var DiveSDK = require('@dive-tv/sdk-ea-front-javascript-library');
 - Authentication details are provided in the library initialization
 - API calls are performed calling library methods
 - Response statuses and objects are mapped to native objects of the library implementation language.